 #3 Use an Electronic QMS That Is Right for Your Company

 When deciding how the quality system will be controlled it is important to understand different electronic QMS options based on the company’s needs.
 With electronic systems, there are ones that are controlled manually, electronically, or with the hybrid combination of the two.
-All these approaches can drive compliance, but their effectiveness depends on the scale, complexity, and needs of the quality system that’s in place.
+All these approaches can increase compliance, but their effectiveness depends on the scale, complexity, and needs of the quality system that’s in place.
 Typically, startup or early stage organizations can benefit from basic manual systems or hybrid systems that automate some of the more labor-intensive quality functions such as document control.
-While midmarket organizations can benefit from increased automation through hybrid or enterprise QMS systems that address multiple quality needs such as document control, deviation control, nonconformances, equipment calibration, equipment maintenance orders, audits, corrective and preventive action (CAPA), change control, training, and functions that control product outputs.
+While midmarket organizations can benefit from increased automation through hybrid or enterprise QMS systems that address multiple quality needs such as document control, deviation control, nonconformance, equipment calibration, equipment maintenance orders, audits, corrective and preventive action (CAPA), change control, training, and functions that control product outputs.
 And large organizations can benefit from integrating enterprise QMS systems with their enterprise resource planning (ERP) and related systems for even greater interoperability.

 |Quality System Types|